What is a dry beer or sake? Asahi Super Dry Beer vs non-dry beer, sake, and dry sake

 Sampling dry vs not dry sake and beer

+So just how dry is "super" dry?
 For Asahi Super Dry, it was an extremely crisp 1 second.
-So basically you get a quick burst of beer taste in your mouth lasting a second, then it fades to nothing.
+Basically, you get a quick burst of beer taste in your mouth lasting a second, then it fades to nothing.
 I found that extremely refreshing, like drinking chilled or iced water, but with an interesting flavoured twist at the start.

 Pairing dry beer with sweet, savoury and spicy flavours